Torture Victim's Bombshell: Don't Fall for China's 'Wrapping Paper'

 The Context of Retaliation (December 2018)

 Michael Kovrig, a former Canadian diplomat working as a senior advisor for the International Crisis Group (ICG), was detained in Beijing on December 10, 2018, along with Canadian entrepreneur Michael Spavor.
 Their arrests occurred nine days after Canadian authorities apprehended Huawei CFO Meng Wanzhou in Vancouver on an extradition request from the United States.
-While Beijing consistently denied any direct link, the timing and rapid initiation of opaque espionage charges against the two Canadians established the crisis as a clear act of state-sanctioned retaliation—a high-stakes maneuver wi
+While Beijing consistently denied any direct link, the timing and rapid initiation of opaque espionage charges against the two Canadians established the crisis as a clear act of state-sanctioned retaliation—a high-stakes maneuver widely dubbed “hostage diplomacy.”

 The 1,019-Day Ordeal of Psychological Torture